 - What (the resources available and desired outcomes).

 By now you have determined that the “birthday invitation” is just the starting point to having a successful event.

 For those that are not formally trained or might have missed a class or two… the process is much deeper.
 In fact, the event industry has a formalized model that uses at its core the 5W’s to create, develop, and deliver a successful event.
-This internationally recognized framework, known as the Event Management Body of Knowledge (EMBOK) Model, not only requires planners to answer the 5W’s, but to manage design, administration, marketing, operations and risk.
+This internationally recognized framework, known as the Event Management Body of Knowledge (EMBOK) Model, not only requires planners to answer the 5W’s, but to manage the design, administration, marketing, operations, and risk.

 To effectively deliver an event based on the EMBOK Model, an event planner must follow a systematic process—every time.

 In addition to the 5W’s and management responsibilities, event planners must measure (identify and analyze event objectives), select (determine goal-oriented outcomes), monitor (event progress and status), communicate (acquire and distribute content), and document (collect data and evidence) to achieve event success.